jazzy348/Live-HLS-Connection-Counter/README.md

 The setup requires two webservers, one that users connect to and one that serves the HLS files.

-The webserver uses connect to needs to allow for mod_rewrite otherwise it will not work.
-Other requires are PHP 7.x with php-curl, and php-redis
+The webserver users connect to needs to allow for mod_rewrite otherwise it will not work.
+Other requirements are PHP 7.x with php-curl, and php-redis